 Visit other daytrips

-Art Walk Vaughan July 19, 2021 A former Walmart store in the City of Vaughan, Ontario is said to be one of Canada’s largest outdoor mural projects.
+4 Mural Artists Delight your Senses July 19, 2021 A former Walmart store in the City of Vaughan, Ontario is said to be one of Canada’s largest outdoor mural projects.
 The Walmart art wraps around every wall on the exterior of the building covering 30,000 square feet.
-Four internationally recognized muralists were each provided a side of the … Continue reading Art Walk Vaughan
+Four internationally recognized muralists were each provided a … Continue reading 4 Mural Artists Delight your Senses

 Lake Wilcox Park June 26, 2021 The transformation of Lake Wilcox has been exceptionally well executed.
 Gone is the roadway that once ran dangerously close to the lake’s eastern shore separating bathers from picnicking family members across the narrow road.
 Decades prior to the area’s revitalization, families flocked here on hot summer weekends.
 The water … Continue reading Lake Wilcox Park